Novanic/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 After the bridge is added, devices are discovered automatically.
 As there is no background discovery implemented at the moment, you have to start the discovery manually.
-However, only devices will appear that are added in the Livisi SmartHome app before, as the Livisi Binding does not support the coupling of devices to the bridge.
+However, only devices will appear that are added in the LIVISI SmartHome app before, as the LIVISI Binding does not support the coupling of devices to the bridge.

 ## Channels